Amos Bar: Biography

-Amos Bar was born to Sarah and Pinhas Barber in moshav Tel Adashim, in the Jezreel Valley, Israel.
+Amos Bar was born to Sarah and Pinhas Barber in moshav Tel Adashim, in the Jezreel Valley, Mandatory Palestine.
 At age 9, his family relocated to Tel Aviv.
 His early life experiences are richly interlaced in his books.
 After graduating from high school in Tel Aviv, he enlisted in the IDF and served in Nahlayim Mul Aza ("Nahal soldiers opposite Gaza"), the country's first Nahal settlement, which later became kibbutz Nahal Oz.
 In 1951, he joined Kibbutz Revivim in the Negev.
 His first book The Little Tractor Driver was written in 1958, following his experiences as a farmer in the kibbutz fields.
 He continued to publish numerous children's books, stories and children's magazines, radio plays and teleplays for children on radio and television.
 After graduating from the kibbutz seminary college and from Tel Aviv University, he was a teacher and an educator for many years.

 In 1978, he assumed the editor-in-chief role of "Pashosh", a nature magazine for children published by the Society for the Protection of Nature in Israel, and remained its editor for 24 years.
 He also served as the editor of children's books in publishing houses: Schocken Books, Hakibbutz Hameuchad -Sifriat Poalim Publishing Group, and Kinneret Zmora-Bitan Dvir.
 Throughout the last two decades of his life he lived with his family in an Israeli community village, and held educational sessions with children and teenagers throughout Israel.

 Amos Bar (Possah) died on March 15, 2011.
 He was the father of six and grandfather of four.